huggingface/hub-docs/tasks/src/tabular-classification/about.md

 hub_utils.push("username/my-awesome-model", source=local_repo)
 ```

-Once model is pushed, you can infer easily.
+Once the model is pushed, you can infer easily.

 ```python
 import skops.hub_utils as hub_utils